Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QSystemTrayIcon-c.rst

 The :sip:ref:`~PyQt6.QtWidgets.QSystemTrayIcon.activated` signal is emitted when the user activates the icon.

 Only on X11, when a tooltip is requested, the :sip:ref:`~PyQt6.QtWidgets.QSystemTrayIcon` receives a :sip:ref:`~PyQt6.QtGui.QHelpEvent` of type :sip:ref:`~PyQt6.QtCore.QEvent.Type.ToolTip`.
 Additionally, the :sip:ref:`~PyQt6.QtWidgets.QSystemTrayIcon` receives wheel events of type :sip:ref:`~PyQt6.QtCore.QEvent.Type.Wheel`.
 These are not supported on any other platform.
+Note: Since GNOME Shell version 3.26, not all :sip:ref:`~PyQt6.QtWidgets.QSystemTrayIcon.ActivationReason` are supported by the system without shell extensions installed.

 .. seealso:: :sip:ref:`~PyQt6.QtGui.QDesktopServices`, `System Tray Icon Example <https://doc.qt.io/qt-6/qtwidgets-desktop-systray-example.html>`_.